AdobeDocs/commerce-operations.en/help/performance/application-server.md

 The Commerce GraphQL Application Server enables Adobe Commerce to maintain state among Commerce GraphQL API requests.
 GraphQL Application Server, which is built on the Swoole extension, operates as a process with worker threads that handle request processing.
 By preserving a bootstrapped application state among GraphQL API requests, GraphQL Application Server enhances request handling and overall product performance.
 API requests become significantly more efficient.

 GraphQL Application Server is available for Adobe Commerce only.
 It is not available for Magento Open Source.
-You must [submit an Adobe Commerce Support](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide) ticket to enable GraphQL Application Server on Pro projects.
+For Cloud Pro projects, you must [submit an Adobe Commerce Support](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide) ticket to enable the GraphQL Application Server.

 >[!NOTE]
 >